 Small group support

-This means that some children, usually those with a funded Education Health and Care Plan, may access a small group or intervention that is run within or outside of the classroom.
+This means that some children may access a small group or intervention that is run within or outside of the classroom.

 Individual support and provision